Scalar-induced gravitational waves including isocurvature perturbations with lattice simulations: Simulation results with energy transfer

 the subindex $f$ means at the time of PBH formation, and $M_{\mathrm{PBH,f}}$ is the mass of PBH.
 The smoothed spectrum above is valid only on coarse-grained scales larger than the comoving ultraviolet cutoff scale, which is defined as

 where $\gamma\sim0.2$ in the radiation-dominated (RD) era, $H_f$ is the Hubble parameter at the time of PBH formation, and $\beta$ denotes the fraction of PBHs at formation.
+In the lattice simulation, we define and input a dimensionless quantity $\tilde{k}_{\mathrm{UV}} = k_{\mathrm{UV}}/k_c$, where $k_c$ denotes some characteristic scale.
 Assuming that during the early radiation-dominated era (eRD), the energy density of PBHs is negligible compared to radiation at the time of PBH formation, and that initial density fluctuations on scales larger than $k_{\mathrm{UV}}^{-1}$ can be neglected, which means $\delta\rho_{\mathrm{PBH},f}+\delta\rho_{r,f}=0$.\footnote{Initial density fluctuations arise when adiabatic perturbations are considered.
-In contrast, isocurvature perturbations emerge following PBH formation—typically after the peak-like adiabatic perturbation has entered the horizon.
+In contrast, isocurvature perturbations emerge following PBH formation, typically after the peak-like adiabatic perturbation has entered the horizon.
 Therefore, within linear perturbation theory, the adiabatic and isocurvature modes could be treated independently.} Therefore, the initial isocurvature perturbation is given by

 which leads to the dimensionless initial isocurvature power spectrum

 At early times following PBH formation, Hawking radiation remains negligible; hence, the initial conditions corresponding to the no-energy-transfer scenario may be adopted.
 The energy-transfer term can be defined as